Saturday, Apr. 19, 2014

 All students must demonstrate proficiency in a language other than English, equivalent to the minimal passing grade on the exit examination in the 213 course.
 For modern languages this level is defined in the American Council on the Teaching of Foreign Languages (ACTFL) proficiency guidelines as the Intermediate-Mid level for speaking, listening, reading and writing.
 For Latin, this level is defined by the advanced progress indicators of the American

 Entering students may demonstrate proficiency by presenting a score of at least 600 on the CEEB Foreign Language Achievement test or a 4 or 5 on the Advanced Placement exam.
 (Eight semester hours are awarded for a score of 5, and four semester hours for a score of 4.)
 Students who score below 600 on the CEEB Achievement test, below a 4 on the Advanced Placement exam, or below the minimal level on the college's own placement exam are placed in a foreign language course of their choice at the level determined by the foreign languages and literatures faculty.
 They must take the necessary coursework to attain the required level of proficiency.

 Transfer students may demonstrate foreign language proficiency either through coursework completed at Virginia Wesleyan or by transferring equivalent coursework from another college or university.
 Students who transfer in 60 or more semester hours of coursework at the time of their initial enrollment must successfully complete only two semesters of foreign language.
 Additional information is provided in the General Studies section of this catalog.
-Foreign language requirements for Adult Studies Program (ASP) students are outlined in that program's section
+Foreign language requirements for Adult Studies Program (ASP) students are outlined in that program's section of the catalog.

 The foreign languages and literatures faculty urges students needing to take a language to enroll immediately in the designated course.
 If they choose not to enroll immediately, they must begin their language study within three semesters of entrance.